ZMXJJ/MiniCPM-o/docs/source/index.rst

    <br>

-MiniCPM-V is a lightweight, high-performance edge-side large multimodal model jointly developed by ModelBest, the OpenBMB, and the Tsinghua NLP Lab.
+**MiniCPM-V / MiniCPM-o** is a lightweight, high-performance edge-side large multimodal model jointly developed by ModelBest, the OpenBMB, and the Tsinghua NLP Lab.
 Both multimodal models are pretrained on large-scale multilingual and multimodal datasets, and subsequently fine-tuned on high-quality data to align with human preferences.
 MiniCPM can perform natural language understanding, text generation, visual comprehension, tool utilization, role-playing, and function as an AI agent, among other capabilities.

 The latest version, MiniCPM-V 4.0,  includes the following key features:

-- **Multimodal Capabilities**: MiniCPM-V supports both text and image inputs, enabling it to understand and generate content that includes visual elements.
-- **High Performance**: The model is designed to be lightweight and efficient, making it suitable for deployment in resource-constrained environments.
-- **Light Weight**: MiniCPM-V is optimized for performance, ensuring fast inference times while maintaining high accuracy.
+.. rubric:: 🎯 **GPT-4V Level Performance**

+- Surpasses GPT-4V in single-image, multi-image, and video understanding
+- Advanced multimodal reasoning capabilities
+- Real-time video understanding on iPad

+.. rubric:: 📱 **Edge-Friendly & Efficient**

+- Only 4B parameters of pure AI magic
+- Smooth and fast inference on iPad
+- Efficient memory usage (~3GB RAM)
+- **Nature Published** – Research in prestigious `Nature Communications <https://www.nature.com/articles/s41467-025-61040-5>`__!

+.. rubric:: 🌍 **Multilingual & Creative**

+- 30+ languages supported
+- Cross-language understanding
+- Advanced OCR capabilities
+- Multimodal reasoning & analysis

 For more information, please visit our: